 Finally, there are individuals who have decided on surgery and are empowering themselves with information regarding surgical options, trade-offs, and recovery.
 These individuals are very close to the final stage, which is to seek a surgeon that is right for them for their gender confirmation surgery.

-If you’d like to read more about the step-by step process that will take you to and through surgery, please click here for FTM/N surgery and click here for MTF/N surgery.
-Note that the addition of the letter “N” denotes the term neutrois, more information regarding this term can be found on our web page.
+If you’d like to read more about the step-by step process that will take you to and through surgery, please click the links for FTM/N surgery and for MTF/N surgery.
+For step-by-step guidance through the consultation-to-surgery process, you can download our handouts for both adult and adolescent patients.
+Note that the addition of the letter “N” denotes the term neutrois.
+More information regarding this term can be found on our introduction to surgery web page.